 Companies like Amazon, Flipkart, Bigbasket, etc., ship millions of packages globally every day.
 Among them, Amazon alone ships 5 billion packages per year globally.
+Particularly, food and medicine items are packed in a range of plastic jars with lids.
 Although packaged products delivered at our homes provide a lot of convenience, they are not good for our environment.
 Packaging done with plastic polymers such as Styrofoam and especially the rings around bottles add up to lots of wastage that are neither biodegradable nor recyclable.

 Searching a solution for this huge environmental problem has led to ‘green packaging’, also known as ‘sustainable packaging’.
 This packaging method uses such materials and manufacturing techniques that reduce the energy usage and the hazardous effects of chemicals on the environment.
 In other words, the green packaging market involves the usage of recyclable and bio-degradable packing material rather than plastic and Styrofoam.

 There are mainly two types of green packaging:

 |Recycled Content Packaging||This type of packaging includes converting the item into a raw material that can be used again.
 For example, paper, plastic, metal, glass, etc.|

 |Reusable Packaging||In reusable packaging, the item is not converted into raw material and re-used as it is.
 For instance, drum, plastic container, etc.|